 Flight attendants make sure that the passengers adhere to rules & regulations so that the journey remains safe and comfortable during the flight.
 If you want to start a career in this field, you will have to pass a test to get a license before getting the position of a flight attendant.
 Moreover, you will have to be great at communication, appearance, multi-tasking, and providing emotional support.

 The work of Aerospace Engineers is to design and develop spacecraft, satellites, missiles, and aircraft.
 They ensure whether the air transport made by them is functioning according to the design or and work on developing new technologies for the aviation industry.
-Such professionals are well versed with Thermodynamics, Aerodynamics, Flight Mechanics, Propulsion, Acoustics, Celestial Mechanics, Guidance & Control Systems.
-The aerospace field splits up in two parts, namely, Aeronautical Engineering and Aerospace Engineering.
+Such professionals are well versed in Thermodynamics, Aerodynamics, Flight Mechanics, Propulsion, Acoustics, Celestial Mechanics, Guidance & Control Systems.
+The aerospace field is split up into two parts, namely, Aeronautical Engineering and Aerospace Engineering.
 While the former deals with operations of aircraft which fly within the earth’s atmosphere, the latter cover both, aircraft and spacecraft.

 This is a field where you can work in various roles and handle tasks like airport operations, recruitment, managing accounts, public relations, economics, etc. Apart from this, you will also have to ensure the implementation of various laws, rules, and regulations pertaining to the sector.
 To establish a career in Aviation in this domain, a minimum of a bachelor’s degree will be needed.
 You can further enhance opportunities by pursuing an MBA in Aviation Management.